aihornmac/live-recorder/README.md

 ### AbemaTV

-Specify recording content, since you may want to have more information other than video.
+Specify recording content, since you may want to have more information other than stream.

     $ live-recorder --content video,chunks,m3u8 https://abema.tv/channels/special-plus/slots/CVRwLESD4GsvQw